Middle Grades Education

 |Middle Grade and High School Student Teaching Seminar|

 Candidates are required to apply for student teaching.
-Applications are to be completed with the TEP advisor within the prescribed time frame.
+Applications are to be completed within the prescribed time frame.
 Candidates must complete a state and federal background check as directed by the host district prior to the start of student teaching.

 IMPORTANT NOTE: All TEP candidates should consult with their academic content major advisors to confirm any additional ECCE requirements.